aristizabaru/holbertonschool-machine-learning/README.md

 ## Machine Learning lessons

-This project is conceived to be carried out step by step, that is why the description of the files is presented as a statement.
+This project is structured under the methodology of sequential lessons (tests) under each major topic.
+To know and develop each topic please enter each lesson and follow the instructions.

 ### Math